Verena Holmes: Early life

 In 1922, Holmes graduated from Loughborough Engineering College with a BSc(Eng) degree.
 Her fellow students at Loughborough included the engineer and international traveller Claudia Parsons.
+After graduating, Holmes spent a short time as a technical journalist in the United States,later becoming a freelance designer.

 Professional career

 Her technical specialities included marine and locomotive engines, diesel and internal combustion engines.
 She became an associate member of the Institution of Marine Engineers in 1924 and was the first woman to be admitted to the Institution of Locomotive Engineers in 1931.

 In 1925, Holmes set up her own consulting company.
 Holmes patented a number of inventions, including the Holmes and Wingfield pneumo-thorax apparatus for treating patients with tuberculosis, a surgeon's headlamp, a poppet valve for steam locomotives, and rotary valves for internal combustion engines.
 She held patents for twelve inventions for medical devices as well as engine components.
 From 1928 to 1931 she worked at the North British Locomotive Works, Glasgow, and from 1931 to 1939 at Research Engineers Ltd.

 During World War II Holmes worked on naval weaponry and in 1940 became adviser to Ernest Bevin, the minister of labour, on the training of munition workers.
 She was appointed headquarters technical officer with the Ministry of Labour (1940-1944).